 If MGIC fails to meet the State Capital Requirements of Wisconsin and is unable to obtain a waiver of them from the Office of the Commissioner of Insurance of the State of Wisconsin ("OCI"), MGIC could be prevented from writing new business in all jurisdictions.
 If MGIC fails to meet the State Capital Requirements of a jurisdiction other than Wisconsin and is unable to obtain a waiver of them, MGIC could be prevented from writing new business in that particular jurisdiction.
 It is possible that regulatory action by one or more jurisdictions, including those that do not have specific State Capital Requirements, may prevent MGIC from continuing to write new insurance in such jurisdictions.
+If we are unable to write business in all jurisdictions, lenders may be unwilling to procure insurance from us anywhere.
+In addition, a lender's assessment of the future ability of our insurance operations to meet the Financial Requirements may affect its willingness to procure insurance from us.
+In this regard, see our risk factor titled "Competition or changes in our relationships with our customers could reduce our revenues or increase our losses."
 A possible future failure by MGIC to meet the Financial Requirements will not necessarily mean that MGIC lacks sufficient resources to pay claims on its insurance liabilities.
 While we believe MGIC has sufficient claims paying resources to meet its claim obligations on its insurance in force on a timely basis, you should read the rest of these risk factors for information about matters that could negatively affect MGIC's claims paying resources.

 We have in place a longstanding plan to write new business in MIC, a direct subsidiary of MGIC, in the event MGIC cannot meet the State Capital Requirements of a jurisdiction or obtain a waiver of them.
 Writing business in MIC would be subject to any repatriation to MGIC of MIC's capital in order to comply with the PMIERs, as discussed in our risk factor titled "We may not continue to meet the GSEs' mortgage insurer eligibility requirements and our returns may decrease if we are required to maintain significantly more capital in order to maintain our eligibility."
 MIC is licensed to write business in all jurisdictions.
-During 2012, MIC began writing new business in the jurisdictions where MGIC did not have a waiver of the State Capital Requirements.
-Because MGIC again meets the State Capital Requirements, MGIC is writing new business in all jurisdictions and MIC suspended writing new business in 2013.
-As of June 30, 2014, MIC had statutory capital of \$463 million and risk in force, net of reinsurance, of approximately \$573 million.
+During 2012, MIC began writing new business in the jurisdictions where MGIC did not meet and did not have a waiver of the State Capital Requirements.
+MIC suspended writing new business in 2013 because MGIC again meets the State Capital Requirements and is writing new business in all jurisdictions.
+As of September 30, 2014, MIC had statutory capital of \$466 million and risk in force, net of reinsurance, of approximately \$547 million and met all State Capital Requirements.
 Before MIC may again write new business, it must obtain the necessary approvals from the OCI and the GSEs.
+We cannot assure you that the OCI and the GSEs would again approve MIC to write new business in all jurisdictions if in the future MGIC became unable to do so.